 The best way to sign off always depends on the recipient, your relationship with them, and your email's purpose.
 So, the challenge is to choose one that hits the right tone given the context.

 To help, we'll highlight examples of professional email sign-offs from formal to friendly and flag closings that you should avoid to.
+By the time you've done readin, you've learned tons of new ways to sign off an email.

 Why using professional email closings is important